 Primary Market research

 In primary market research, you use customer data and your own past sales data to come to some conclusions.
 Usually, primary research is more exhaustive and includes customer interviews, focus group surveys and so much more.
 In this method, the aim is to get as many specific inputs as possible.

 Primary research is also usually more expensive and time-consuming since you do everything from scratch.

 Usually, all market research begins with secondary research.
 In this method, you use data that is already available- reports, statistics, and other interviews- to come to some broad conclusions about the viability of your idea.

 Industry trends and case studies also make up-secondary research.
 There are several organizations today that provide such information for a fee.

 Why is retail market research important?

-However, smaller projects have also found a way to successfully conduct research.
-Kickstarted campaigns are a great, real-life example of market research.
+However, smaller retailers have also found a way to successfully conduct research.
+Kickstarter campaigns are a great real-life example of market research.
 Many people post products and ideas but only a few of them are successful.
 This clearly reflects what the market wants and what it doesn’t.

 If you start your retail business without knowing your audience size, buying power and product need, the likelihood of failing is just as strong as the likelihood of success.